 INSERT INTO $TABLE

-(First name, Middle name, Last name, Street name, House number, Postcode, City, Country)
+(First name, Middle name, Surname, Street name, House number, Postcode, Town, Country)

 VALUES